retypeapp/retype/feature-log.md

 ---
 # Feature Log

-A running log of notable features added to Retype, with links to the relevant docs.
+A running log of notable features added to Retype, including short summaries and links to relevant documentation.

 For a complete list of changes in each release, see the [[Changelog]].